Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 .. image:: images/HAP.PNG

-On node 1, run the below mentioned command when IOs are started.
+On node 1, run the below mentioned command when IOs are started, to check IOs running on cluster

 ::